jarviscanada/jarvis_data_eng_SiddarthKrishnan/README.md

 # Siddarth Krishnan .
 Jarvis Consulting

-I'm a recent computer science graduate passionate about machine learning and advances in the financial space like decentralized finance.
+I'm a recent computer science graduate passionate about machine learning and advances in the crypto space like decentralized finance.
 My excitement stems from seeing how we can identify patterns in big data set with the use of deep learning and different neural network architectures.
 In addition, I've been paying close attention to the proliferation of decentralized protocols in blockchain technology and how creative developers have gamified finance with Web3.
-I want to gain experience with time series analysis and working with other data sets to really establish my knowledge of machine learning algorithms.
+There are many challenges I find interesting here like incentivizing liquidity providers.
+I would enjoy gaining experience with time series analysis and working with large data sets.

 ## Skills

-**Proficient:** Python, Linux/Bash, RDBMS/SQL, Agile/Scrum, Git
+**Proficient:** Java, Linux/Bash, RDBMS/SQL, Agile/Scrum, Microsoft Office

-**Competent:** Java, C++, Smalltalk, Docker, Javascript
+**Competent:** Python, C++, Smalltalk, Docker, Javascript

 **Familiar:** PyTorch, React, Vue, MATLAB, Rust